Renault Captur Vs Duster

 - Analog+digital instrument cluster

-- Dual-front airbags along with ABS, EBD and brake assist as standard; the top-spec model will have side airbags as well
+- Dual-front airbags, ABS with EBD and brake assist along with ISOFIX child seat anchors are standard; the top-spec diesel-only Platine edition offers side airbags and electronic stability control (ESC) as well

 Engine And Transmission